Jonathan Cook / English Teacher

 “It is very fulfilling to see our students get into good colleges.
 Several of our graduates each year go to UVA, William & Mary, and other top-tier schools . . .
 I also really enjoy seeing books they’ve read in high school change their thinking.”

 “Amazing senior year English” is UVA sophomore Carol Yacoub’s immediate response when asked which subject she feels most prepared to tackle in college.
 “If you’ve had Dr. Cook,” the 2011 Middleburg Academy graduate goes on to explain, “you can handle anything.
 He’s incredible . . . and has taught me so much about writing.”

-Dr. Cook’s students study a variety of literary classics that continue to enrich young people’s minds, as well as some notable contemporary works.
-Dr. Cook is a nationally recognized scholar of the writings of Herman Melville, Nathaniel Hawthorne, and Edgar Allan Poe, with many publications on these and other authors.
+Jonathan’s students study a variety of literary classics that continue to enrich young people’s minds, as well as some notable contemporary works.
+Jonathan is a nationally recognized scholar of the writings of Herman Melville, Nathaniel Hawthorne, and Edgar Allan Poe, with many publications on these and other authors.
 He has served on a number of panels at literary conferences and as a consultant for various publications.
 His book on Moby-Dick and the Bible, Inscrutable Malice, was published in December 2012 by Northern Illinois University Press.